Trial highlights: Harrowing footage, focus on Trump’s words

 Trump’s voice rang out in the Senate Chamber as Democrats aired video from his rallies and other remarks to supporters.
 Interspersed throughout were slides of Trump’s tweets contesting the election and promoting the Jan.
 6 rally in Washington, which he promised would be “wild.”

-The impeachment managers put Trump’s rhetoric on trial, from the months he spent laying the groundwork to contest the election results to the speech he delivered outside the White House egging his supporters to “fight” before they stormed the Capitol while the vote certification was underway.
+The impeachment managers put Trump’s rhetoric on trial, from the months he spent laying the groundwork to contest the election results to the speech he delivered outside the White House egging his supporters to “fight” before they stormed the Capitol.

 “He truly made his base believe that the only way he could lose was if the election were rigged,” said Rep. Joaquin Castro, D-Texas, another one of the prosecutors.